TJNII/BackwoodsBackup/README.md

 Data encryption keys are *strongly* recommended to be stored offline.
 Private keys are not needed to perform backups, only restores.

-Note that more keys will increase S3 storage costs as a file is stored in S3 for each keypair.
+Note that more keys will increase S3 storage costs as a small file is stored in S3 for each keypair.

 ### S3 bucket configuration